The new Gods of esports are paralyzed from the neck down

 But he didn't quit.
 As a member of Mount Sinai Hospital's Life Challenge program, which helps those with spinal injuries take part in activities that may seem impossible, Jacobs got a glimpse of other people just like him playing video games.
 Seeing Scott play with his mouth-operated joystick gave him the belief he could get back into gaming.
 Not long after, he was recruited by Scott to join the Quad Gods.

-Jacobs calls it "a movement."
+Jacobs calls it a "movement."
 He explains that the team name was his doing and says it's meant to capture the idea of the "godlike strength" that he and the other Gods possess.

 "We are quads, but at the same time, we are gods.
 We have the power to do whatever we need to do," he says.
 "We all have that inner strength that some people never tap into."